LukiePookie1/intelligent-multi-modal-thermal-visual-traffic-monitoring-system/README.md

 An Intelligent Multi-Modal Visual-Thermal Traffic Monitoring System for the detection and classifcation of vechicles and congestion patterns

 ## Equipment
-HikMicro Pocket series Thermal Imaging Camera
+HikMicro Pocket Series Thermal Imaging Camera
 DJI Phantom 4 PRO Professional Drone

 ## Dependencies